-Info: The above pictures shows still the old main transformer.
-The new transformer needs no rubber and no metallic disc.
+Info: The above pictures shows still the old transformers and older PCBs.
+The new main transformer needs no rubber and no metallic disc.
+The print transformers are omitted and in newer versions are replaced by another toroidal transformer (called "auxiliary transformer").